flexiondotorg/DVD-to-MPG/README.txt

   - MPEG-2 PS files created by this script are DVD compliant.
   - ISO files created by this script will preserve the chapters from the original DVD.
-  - The PS3 can only play DTS audio in MPEG-2 PS streams, when it has been authored to DVD.
+  - The PS3 can only play DTS audio in MPEG-2 PS streams when they have been authored to DVD.
-  - The PS3 can only play subtitles in MPEG-2 PS streams, when it has been authored to DVD.
+  - The PS3 can only play subtitles in MPEG-2 PS streams when they have been authored to DVD.
-  - The PS3 can't play DTS audio in MPEG-2 TS streams, therefore this script will transcode DTS to AC3 when in MPEG-2 TS mode.
+  - The PS3 can't play DTS audio in MPEG-2 TS streams therefore this script will transcode DTS to AC3 when in MPEG-2 TS mode.

 Usage